53 Things YOU Need to Know about Your DUI Case that NO ONE is Telling YOU

 4. In the state of Colorado, while

-5. Your blood alchohol level was over one of the prescribed limit or
+5. Your blood alcohol level was over one of the prescribed limit or

 6. You were substantially incapable of driving (driving under the influence) or

-7. You were affected to to slightest degree in your driving ability (driving while ability impaired).
+7. You were affected to to slightest degree in your driving ability.

 What you must do at the Motor Vehicle Division immediately to preserve your right to drive: